admin2754/hello-world/README.md

 # hello-world
-Hello World is a very basic way to introduce you to GitHub programming
+Hello World is a very basic way to introduce to GitHub.
+Let's start.